RobertPietraru/FlutterAppSkeleton/README.md

 1. Install Flutter
 2. Clone the repository and rename the folder from AuthenticationSkeleton to something without uppercases
 3. Replace all occurences of the word "skeleton" with the name of your project
-3. Run flutter create .
+3. Run flutter create .  (make sure the folder you're working in has no capital letters.
+Rename after cloning or clone into the proper folder)
 4. Run make get in bash (git bash on Windows)
 5. Do the FlutterFire setup (https://firebase.google.com/docs/flutter/setup?platform=ios#available-plugins)
 6. Replace the firebase_options.dart file